mmonka/mail2pdf/README.md

 Download gmail mailbox via google takeout and convert mbox formated emails to pdfs or connect directly to gmail via imaps/oauth2.

+This code is based on PDF::API2 and IMAGEMAGICK Librarys.
+The Design for the Infobox is a dirty quick layout.
+This has to be improved in the future.

 Help:

 ./mbox2pdf --options